bcm628/dissertation/README.md

 Updates
 -------
-This project is not currently finished.
+This project is currently unfinished.